deadlyvipers/dojo_rules/introduction.md

 ﻿Hi my name is Emil,
-my favorite path is GIT and Angular
+my favorite path is GIT and Angular,
+JavaScript, HTML & CSS